 Preventive measures for all of these patients include appropriate calcium and vitamin D intake, weight-bearing exercise, fall prevention, and other ways to reduce risk (eg, avoiding tobacco and limiting alcohol).
 In addition, drug therapy is indicated for patients who have osteoporosis or who have osteopenia if they are at increased risk of fracture, such as those with a high FRAX score, and patients taking glucocorticoids.
 Drug therapy tends to involve the same drugs as are given for treatment of osteoporosis.
 Educating patients and the community about the importance of bone health remains of utmost importance.

 Bone is lost at a rate of about 0.3 to 0.5%/year after age 40, accelerating after menopause in women to about 3 to 5%/year for about 5 to 7 years.

 More than 95% of osteoporosis in women and about 80% in men is primary.

-Use DXA to measure bone density in women ≥ 65 yr; women between menopause and age 65 who have risk factors (eg, family history of osteoporosis, a low body mass index, and use of tobacco and/or drugs with a high risk of bone loss [including glucocorticoids]); men and women of any age who have fragility fractures; evidence on imaging studies of decreased bone density or asymptomatic vertebral compression fractures; and patients at risk of secondary osteoporosis.
+Use DXA to measure bone mineral density in women ≥ 65 years; women between menopause and age 65 who have risk factors (eg, family history of osteoporosis, a low body mass index, and use of tobacco and/or drugs with a high risk of bone loss [including glucocorticoids]); men and women of any age who have fragility fractures; evidence on imaging studies of decreased bone mineral density or asymptomatic vertebral compression fractures; and patients at risk of secondary osteoporosis.

 For treatment and prevention, ensure adequate intake of calcium and vitamin D, using supplements when necessary, and modify risk factors to help preserve bone mass (eg, with weight-bearing exercise and by minimizing use of caffeine, alcohol, and tobacco).